Wildfires just destroyed a Maui town. Next year could be worse.

 Trauernicht and Frazier said while many people don’t associate wildfires with Hawaii, they’re actually pretty common and becoming increasingly so.
 Three years ago, Hurricane Lane set aflame 3,000 acres both on Maui and Oahu.
 Climate change is expected to bring more drought and stronger, more frequent storms.

-In some years as much as 1.5% of the state’s land will burn, a proportion comparable to some states in the American West, but firefighters usually prevent the flames from reaching homes.
+In some years, as much as 1.5 percent of the state’s land will burn, a proportion comparable to some states in the American West, but firefighters usually prevent the flames from reaching homes.
 This time, they couldn’t.
 Kaniela Ing, national director of the Green New Deal Network, was brimming with grief as he watched the images of destruction on his home island and texted with friends rendered suddenly homeless.

 The former state legislator says he wants people to know that Lahaina is not just a tourist town, a place where people go to tiki bars and shop.
 Its historic importance to Indigenous people like himself goes beyond its plantation houses — it was for a time the capital of the Hawaiian Kingdom, once the site of the palace of King Kamehameha III.